christophernhill/gmao_mitgcm_couplng/mitgcm_setup/README.md

 Contains code to interface between standard MITgcm and GEOS-5/MAPL world.

-* `mitgcm_special_bits.tar` This contains a custom inc/ directory that is a copy of many MITgcm header files, with some comment "C" markers changes to "!" instead - to allow for fixed form and free form compile use (we think).
-Untar this file in the `code_split_driver/` directory before building executables etc...
+* `inc/' This directory contains a copy of many MITgcm header files, with some comment "C" markers changes to "!" instead - to allow for fixed form and free form compile use (we think).
+This needs to be cleaned up.
+The files should be generated from a script somehow.

 * `code/` This is a directory of standard MITgcm code/ customization for a specific experiment (global_ocean_c32 in this case).

 * `code_split_driver/` This is core F90 code that connects MITgcm data structutures and MAPL data structures.
 The code is in a tree of files but Makefile dependencies are currently for a flat set of files in the `code_split_driver/` directory, as is done by gmao_mitgcm_couplng/set_mitgcm_env.sh

 * code needs to compatible with whatever configuration/checkpoint of MITgcm has been selected.
 The MITgcm checkpoint source are linked in with soft links under gmao_mitgcm_couplng/mitgcm_setup/build by the Makefile